 The clinic’s electronic medical record now lets all patients who attend a clinic visit or televisit know that someone will be calling in the next few days to talk about their smoking.
-For patients who don’t opt out, Aurora Tobacco Care Managers Javon Albright and eventually Katherine Hudson call them and tell them what their options are to get help with their smoking, including participating in BREATHE 2.
+For patients who don’t opt out, Aurora Tobacco Care Managers such as Katherine Hudson call to tell them what their options are to get help with their smoking, including participating in BREATHE 2.

 The BREATHE 2 team hopes to expand to additional Aurora clinics in January and February 2021.

 BREATHE 2 has a contract with UW Health in the Madison area, and that system is hiring two tobacco care managers.
 Once they are hired, training takes 6-8 weeks so the hope is to start with a UW Health pilot clinic in the first quarter of 2021 with additional UW Health clinics to follow.

 The innovative Cessation Study will be the first to identify the most effective strategies for taking the two most effective interventions available—varenicline (Chantix) vs. combination nicotine-replacement medications—and also determine whether they are enhanced by type of counseling (phone/video counseling vs. mentored mobile health access).
 For example, is it best to use the treatment for a month before quitting, or for an extended time after the quit date?